nikija/public/content/developers/distributor/widget.md

 Closing of Distributor is provided in the overlay by default, so you don't have to worry about that.

-### Multihotel
+### Chain Distributor

-Distributor can run in two basic modes - *Singlehotel* or *Multihotel*.
-The mode is decided automatically during initialization based on number of hotel ids you provide in options.
-Whenever 2 or more hotels are loaded, the Distributor will be in *Multihotel* mode.
+Distributor can run in two basic modes - for *single* property or for *chain*.
+The mode is decided automatically during initialization based on the count of hotel IDs you provide in options.
+Whenever 2 or more hotels are loaded, the Distributor will be in *Chain* mode.
+That means that it will add one more step to the booking flow - hotel selection.
 To add more hotels, simple pass their ids into the `hotelIds` array option:

 ~~~html
 <script>